Festival of Folk Arts (Mesterségek Ünnepe)

 - Combined ticket to the festival and the Hungarian National Gallery (Dísz tér 17., Buda Castle): full price: 3 600 HUF, children (ages: 4-14) and retiree price: 1 500 HUF.

-Embroidery is the highlighted theme of the festival in 2017.
+Embroidery was the highlighted theme of the festival last year

 Besides Mongolia, visitors can meet craftsmen and folk artists and see their remarkable works from: